andrewhsiao11/GithubFinderApp/README.md

 # Github Finder App

 App to search Github users and display their info.
+Deployed at [Vercel](https://github-finder-app-phi.vercel.app/).

 ## Usage